-In this large living room and open plan kitchen (approximately 42 square metres in floor size) of a two-bedroom luxury apartment at Switch House West, within Battersea Power Station itself, we painted one wall in a deep green to represent the natural environment of the building.
-The paint we used also gave a ‘chalky’ look and feel to complement exposed industrial textures.
-We could not have been any more green than The Botanist, 574, Architect’s Matt from Paint and Paper Library – a British premium quality paint endorsed by the Royal Institute of British Architects (RIBA).
+In this large living room and open plan kitchen (approximately 42 square metres in floor size) of a two-bedroom luxury apartment at Switch House West.
+Situated within the Power Station itself, we painted one wall in a deep green to represent the natural environment of the building.
+The paint we used gave a ‘chalky’ look and feel to complement exposed industrial textures.
+We could not have been any more green than The Botanist, 574, Architect’s Matt from Paint and Paper Library.
+This paint is a a British premium quality paint endorsed by the Royal Institute of British Architects (RIBA).
 To draw in and reflect natural light from the two large door windows and Juliet balconies opposite, the remaining plaster walls were painted in Wattle V, 565, also from the Paint and Paper Library collection.

 In the bedrooms, a slightly different approach was taken to enhance natural light and size of the room.
 We kept the chalky look and feel in the bedrooms to blend with the industrial decor.
-The master bedroom was painted in Desert Rose, 243, Architect’s Matt which we think complement the exposed red brickwork remarkably well.
+The master bedroom was painted in Desert Rose 243, Architect’s Matt which we think complement the exposed red brickwork remarkably well.
 In the second bedroom, we continued the theme from the living room to enhance the original brick and iron.
-To achieve this, we applied Wattle III, 563, a soft light grey, relates to the original exposed black iron girders while enhancing natural light and making the room feel a little larger in size and minimise any shadow areas, that can make rooms look and feel smaller.
+We applied Wattle III, 563, a soft light grey, relates to the original exposed black iron girders.
+This enhanced natural light and made the room feel larger.

 Not all Battersea painters and decorators are the same.
 Many have diverse levels of training, experience and even attention to detail.
-Our specialist decorator is Level 3 qualified and has over 29 years experience of painting and decorating residential and commercial period and historic buildings with paint, wallpaper and wood.
-Therefore it is important that your Battersea painter and decorator is properly trained and appreciates historic buildings, understands the need to preserve original features as much as possible, and importantly, is fully aware of various regulations concerning conservation and the environment.
+Our specialist decorator is Level 3 qualified and has over 30 years experience of painting and decorating residential and commercial period and historic buildings with paint, wallpaper and wood.
+Therefore it is important that your Battersea Power Station décor is carried out by a London painter and decorator that is properly trained to appreciate historic buildings.
+Importantly, the decorator must be fully aware of various regulations concerning conservation and the environment.